runekaagaard/snowscript/README.rst

 Control structures
 ==================

-Three control structures are available: "if", "switch" and the ternary operator.
+Two control structures are available: "if" and the ternary operator.

 if
 --